usegalaxy-eu/gdpr/src/pages/tos.md

 ## License to User Data

-By uploading data to or generating data with the Service, you grant the operators a non-exclusive, worldwide, royalty-free license to store, process, back up, and (where you choose to share or publish it) display that data solely for the purpose of operating, maintaining, and improving the Service.
-This license is limited to operational use and does not transfer ownership of your data to the operators.
+By uploading data to or generating data with the Service, you grant the Service a non-exclusive, worldwide, royalty-free license to store, process, back up, and (where you choose to share or publish it) display that data solely for the purpose of operating, maintaining, and improving the Service.
+This license is limited to operational use and does not transfer ownership of your data to the Service.

-The operators may also use anonymized or aggregated metadata derived from your use of the Service (such as job counts, tool usage frequencies, and aggregate storage statistics) for service monitoring, capacity planning, and reporting, provided that the result cannot be used to identify you.
+The Service may also use anonymized or aggregated metadata derived from your use of the Service (such as job counts, tool usage frequencies, and aggregate storage statistics) for service monitoring, capacity planning, and reporting, provided that the result cannot be used to identify you.